-- 1. Push the button (if so equipped) to the off position. - 2.
+- 1. Push the button to the off position. - 2.
 Turn the air flow control dial to the position. - 3.
 Turn the fan control dial to the desired position. - 4.
 Turn the temperature control dial to the desired position.

 Heating and defogging